 It’s incredibly rare to see a Sumatran tiger out in the wild, especially now with the rise in poaching that has put them on the endangered species list.

-Like most of animals, it’s best to see them early in the morning or later in the evening so that they’ll be more active.
-However, if you walk down the stairs to a little dip right next to the exhibit, you’ll see up-close one of the tigers who like to hang out there for most of the day.
+Like most animals, it’s best to see them early in the morning or later in the evening so that they’ll be more active.
+However, if you walk down the stairs to a little dip right next to the exhibit, you’ll sometimes see one of the tigers up close, who likes to hang out there for most of the day.

 See also: Meet the San Diego Zoo Safari Park Sumatran Tigers